Whackalenso/CircuitSax/README.md

 > ### Can be a Nintendo Switch controller, too!
 >[Circuit-Sax-Switch-Controls](https://github.com/Whackalenso/Circuit-Sax-Switch-Controls/) lets you use the Circuit Sax as a controller designed for Smash Bros by plugging it into a switch via USB.

+### Acknowledgements

+[The Haxophone](https://github.com/cardonabits/haxo-hw) by Javier Cardona was a major inspiration for the overall design concept of using a PCB as the body.
+I would recommend checking it out.

 ## The Whole Process

 - [Overall Design](#overall-design)